dapr/docs/daprdocs/content/en/operations/configuration/invoke-allowlist.md

    python app.py
    ```

 8. You should see the calls to the node app fail in the python app command prompt based due to the **deny** operation action in the nodeappconfig file.
-Change this to action to **allow** and re-run the apps and you should then see this call succeed.
+Change this action to **allow** and re-run the apps and you should then see this call succeed.

 ### Kubernetes mode
 This example uses the [hello kubernetes](https://github.com/dapr/quickstarts/tree/master/hello-kubernetes/README.md) quickstart.

 You can create and apply the above configuration files `nodeappconfig.yaml` and `pythonappconfig.yaml` as described in the [configuration]({{< ref "configuration-concept.md" >}}) to the Kubernetes deployments.

 For example, below is how the pythonapp is deployed to Kubernetes in the default namespace with this pythonappconfig configuration file.
 Do the same for the nodeapp deployment and then look at the logs for the pythonapp to see the calls fail due to the **deny** operation action set in the nodeappconfig file.
-Change this to action to **allow** and re-deploy the apps and you should then see this call succeed.
+Change this action to **allow** and re-deploy the apps and you should then see this call succeed.

 ```yaml
 apiVersion: apps/v1